Stephen King: Maine politics

 King endorsed Shenna Bellows in the 2014 U.S. Senate election for the seat held by Republican Susan Collins.
 King publicly criticized Paul LePage during LePage's tenure as Governor of Maine, referring to him as one of The Three Stooges (with then-Florida Governor Rick Scott and then-Wisconsin Governor Scott Walker being the other two).
 He was critical of LePage for incorrectly suggesting in a 2015 radio address that King avoided paying Maine income taxes by living out of state for part of the year.
 The statement was later corrected by the governor's office, but no apology was issued.
 King said LePage was "full of the stuff that makes the grass grow green" and demanded that LePage "man up and apologize".
 LePage declined to apologize to King, stating, "I never said Stephen King did not pay income taxes.
 What I said was, Stephen King's not in Maine right now.
 That's what I said."

-The attention garnered by the LePage criticism led to efforts to encourage King to run for Governor of Maine in 2018.
+The attention garnered by the LePage criticism led to efforts to encourage King to run for Governor of Maine in the then-upcoming 2018 gubernatorial election.
 King said he would not run or serve.
 King sent a tweet on June 30, 2015, calling LePage "a terrible embarrassment to the state I live in and love.
 If he won't govern, he should resign."
 He later clarified that he was not calling on LePage to resign, but to "go to work or go back home".
 On August 27, 2016, King called LePage "a bigot, a homophobe, and a racist".